chiru1005m-maker/EcoDrive_Sentinel/README.md

 │  STEP 1: DTC INTERPRETATION                                │
 │  ─────────────────────────────                              │
 │  Parse the active DTCs against the retrieved bulletin       │ │  context.
-Identify the primary fault (e.g., P0E2F00) and   │ │  any secondary/cascading codes.
-State the component under   │
-│  suspicion and the failure mode (intermittent/permanent).   │
+Identify the primary fault (e.g., SYN-DTC-0042) and│ │  any secondary/cascading codes.
+State the component under   │ │  suspicion and the failure mode (intermittent/permanent).   │
 ├─────────────────────────────────────────────────────────────┤